lotusify/MiSide-KappiMod/README.md

 ### Mod list

-The names are clickable if there is a need to install mods or patches from the lists separately.
+The some names are clickable if there is a need to install mods or patches from the lists separately, because this mod pack contains one _dll_ file

 |                                      Mod                                      | Status |
 | :---------------------------------------------------------------------------: | :----: |